 To install windows and a fan, you’ll need:

 - As many windows as you’d like to add

 - Paint to touch up the cut edges

 We wanted to install two sliding windows in our campervan to allow air in, add better vision and circulate air for cooking.
 We wanted to add one window on each side, one on the sliding door, and one behind the driver’s seat.

 The sliding windows we chose came in medium size with screens to protect against bugs at night.
 We bought the windows from a local RV surplus store instead of going with the windows that are made specifically for Ram Promaster by CR Lawrence.
 The RV surplus store windows cost only $30 each and came with screens and trim rings compared to the others which cost around $500 a piece.

 Besides cutting two holes for the windows, we also cut a hole in the roof for the fan.
 We decided to install the fan towards the back of the van above the bed to get better circulation as the air comes through the sliding windows in the middle of the van and out the fan in the back.

 We used a MaxxAir RV roof fan with multiple speeds and a temperature sensor that can be set to automatically turn on the fan if the van gets too hot.

-We used a reciprocating saw to cut the hole for the fan and a hole puncher powered by compressed air to cut the window holes.
-The hole puncher left a smoother edge and less fine cuttings which tend to dig themselves into the paint and can cause tiny rust spots to appear.
+We used a jigsaw to cut the hole for the fan and a hole puncher powered by compressed air to cut the window holes.
+The hole puncher left a smoother edge and fewer fine cuttings which tend to dig themselves into the paint and can cause tiny rust spots to appear.

 When installing the windows and fan, we touched up every cut edge with white paint so it wouldn’t rust and used this black butyl tape to seal everything off from water leaks.